 The university has again retained the same law firm it used in the last round of negotiations.
 That firm billed FSU more than $400,000 for its work in 2013.
 In addition, the university recently hired a public relations firm at significant cost.

 “It bothers me a lot that the university team hasn’t budged on anything, and yet they’ll bring in an outside negotiator from Ann Arbor and pay him $500 an hour to drive back and forth,” said 33-year veteran English professor John Cullen.
 “They have lawyers on staff who are competent professionals.
 They could negotiate this.

 “Instead of spending hundreds of thousands of dollars on outside resources, they could have just come in with a better offer to begin with.
 In fact,” he added, “they could have hired a student worker for nine bucks an hour to sit there and say, ‘No.’”

 A number of students expressed their support for the striking faculty’s demands.
-Junior Rebecca Bostic stopped by with friends to share words of encouragement.
+Junior Rebecca Bostic stopped by the picket line with friends to share words of encouragement.

 “The administration needs to spend more money on the wonderful professors who work with us every day, because they are the university to us,” Bostic said.
 “I came here to learn, and they are the ones who teach me.”

 The FFA recently filed Unfair Labor Practice charges with the Michigan Employment Relations Commission against the university.
 The charges detail the university’s refusal to bargain in good faith, as well as bullying and intimidation tactics the university has engaged in.